 But there’s now another option for the brand hounds — especially those that prefer a Hilton property — with Curio Collection opening its first address in the Italian capital.

-The Aleph Rome Hotel is an elegant place to stay in the heart of the city, a few blocks from the Spanish Steps and a short cab ride from the main railways station, that boasts 88 guest rooms and a rooftop swimming pool with a magnificent view across the neighbourhood.
+The Aleph Rome Hotel is an elegant place to stay in the heart of the city, a few blocks from the Spanish Steps and a short cab ride from the main railway station, that boasts 88 guest rooms and a rooftop swimming pool with a magnificent view across the neighbourhood.

 The building was constructed in the 1930s, and an extensive renovation was just completed to convert the place to offer five-star luxury, with the work focusing on “blending its Roman charm with contemporary features while preserving its spirit and grandeur”.